 Type of Sensor: Sensor is crucial to an alarm unit.
 Make sure it is: non-corrosive, metal-free (many children are sensitive to sensors that use metal clips), hypoallergic, soft, reusable, soft, effective, and easy-to-clean like the Chummie IntelliFlex sensor.

 Sensor Attachment: The sensor needs to be attached firmly on the child’s underwear, so that it does not accidentally slip off during the night.
 Many alarms with metal snap closures are often uncomfortable for a child, and may come off if the child is prone to tossing and turning during the night.

 Comfort: When choosing a bedwetting alarm keep your child’s comfort in mind.
 In case of wired alarm, evaluate if the alarm fastens safely to your child.
-Some alarms use safety pins that may be optimal way of securing the alarm unit, but safety pins can be unsafe if they dislodge when a child is sleeping.
+Some alarms use safety pins that may be optimal way of securing the alarm unit, but safety pins may be unsafe if they dislodge when a child is sleeping.

 If you are going for a bell and pad alarm make sure the mat is not rough and comfortable enough for your child to sleep on.